xv1t/cakephp-opendocument-template/README.md

 ### Installation
 Is very easy.
-Put the file in the Controller/Component folder of your project and connect component in the AppController:
+Put the file "OpenDocumentTemplateComponent.php" in the Controller/Component folder of your project and connect component in the AppController:

 ```php
 public $components = array(